Omicron outbreak inducing whiplash for many Americans

-With the number of omicron cases appearing to double every two days, confirmed U.S. coronavirus infections have increased more than 50 percent in roughly two weeks, rising from 81,900 on Nov.
+With the number of omicron cases appearing to double every two days, confirmed U.S. coronavirus infections have increased more than 50 percent in roughly two weeks, from 81,900 on Nov.
 30 to 124,110 on Dec.
-16, according to The Washington Post‘s rolling seven-day average.
+16, according to The Washington Post’s rolling seven-day average.

-After a briefing on omicron from his coronavirus response team Thursday, President Biden warned that for unvaccinated Americans, “We are looking at a winter of severe illness and death.”
-He added, “Omicron is here.
+After a briefing on the omicron variant from his coronavirus response team Thursday, President Biden warned that for unvaccinated Americans, “we are looking at a winter of severe illness and death.”
+He added: “Omicron is here.
 It’s going to start to spread much more rapidly at the beginning of the year, and the only real protection is to get your shots.”

 Yet some studies suggest that many people only experience mild symptoms from omicron, and vaccine boosters appear to protect against severe illness from the variant, inducing a sort of whiplash for Americans trying to determine how to live their lives and what precautions to take.